QuantumCodeDevs/MBASPayroll/README.md

 # MBASPayroll

+## Description

+This project is to help with csv and in the future xls and xlsx processing to help with MBAS Payroll

+It takes in a csv file for Appointment Reporting and outputs a report summarizing all appointments counting for each clinician in the appointment report.

+## Development Notes

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.6.
+Along with Electron JS to package as a cross platform desktop application

 ## Development server